Holger Klawitters Java "Blog"

 What was the culprit?
 The program ran fine for months, only after replacing my regular expression library against another one [1] the memory consumption increased.
 Was the library that inefficient?
 Was there a memory leak?
 I took care that the regex patterns were being nulled, but that didn't help either.

-Finally (with Java 6 (Mustang) and jhat) I found the source of the problem: Java tries some clever things with char sequences.
+Finally (with Java 6 and jhat) I found the source of the problem: Java tries some clever things with char sequences.
 A String does not "own" the char[] holding the actual data.
 Instead it stores an offset and a length into a possibly shared content, an instance of char[].
 Creating a substring does not need to do a copy - you only create a new String with the appropiate offset and length into the same content.

 Altough the content "String" was being reclaimed, the underlying char[] arrays were not.
 My program extracted some match result "groups" from the files.
 The old library constructed the groups somehow and hence created new Strings, whereas the new library returned true substrings.
 Sounds like a good idea, but in my case it bites.